Kjelll/Portfolio/AoE/AoE_doc.md

 <img src="/AoE/Aoe2Wireframe.png" alt="UI Wireframe" width="800"/>

+## Ornamental Buildings
+A concept for buildings that serve no gameplay relevant purpose.
+Allowing players to showcase rewards they earned to others would decisively lift them above the developer-created visual mods that event rewards represent right now.
+Introducing the motivatonal social/community aspects of cosmetics that so many games use as their solefor financial income could greatly benefit the retention gained from the frequent event challenges taking place in AoE 2 DE.

 ## Small tweaks
 Changes implementable in a reasonably short time, but aimed to still have a noticeable positive impact on gameplay.